 Puerto Vallarta: We were greatly blessed by a group of believers that came from Arizona, Wisconsin, Oregon, Michigan, and Ontario to help with carpentry work in the hall and automotive repairs on the vehicles used in the work.
 Some of them hoped to return again on December 8 to finish up some jobs in time for our upcoming conference.

 Tepic: A good conference was held November 20.
 About 50 believers came on a rented bus from Puerto Vallarta.
 As well as the full time workers, Randy Polley and Phil Howard gave profitable ministry.
-Marcus Cain and David Alves followed the conference with gospel meetings and were encouraged with about 80 people attending nightly.
+Following the conference, there were gospel meetings which were an encouragmentd with about 80 people attending nightly.
 The Cain’s oldest boy (11) indicated that he had trusted Christ as his Savior.
 Your prayers would be valued very much at this time.

 David and Elizabeth Richards moved from Yekaterinburg to St. Petersburg at the beginning of November and were well received by the little assembly.
 Brother Richards hopes there will be opportunity to give both assemblies teaching on New Testament Church truth.
 The Richards will be returning home December 12 with plans to return to St. Petersburg February 17, and are looking to the Lord to open the door for legal recognition to work among homeless children.